-Just as a refresher, the webinar topic was on blood viscosity.
-The viscosity of blood influences at least three variables: its propensity to clot, perfuse tissue, and vascular resistance.
+The viscosity of blood has been proved to influence at least three different variables: its propensity to clot, perfuse tissue, and vascular resistance.
 An abnormally high blood viscosity can be an indicator of underlying health issues and a predictor of adverse events such as the following:

 - increased likelihood of thrombosis and risk of stroke - COVID-19, Cardiovascular Disease